Institutional Grammar 2.0 Codebook: Pre-coding Steps

 \item \underline{Decomposition of institutional statements:} Following the verification and preprocessing of institutional statements, the analyst should commence the syntax-based encoding process according to a selected level of expressiveness. \end{enumerate}

 Pre-processing is an optional step in the encoding process but can significantly reduce the time and cognitive load associated with subsequent decomposition.
 Further, the analyst can choose degrees of pre-processing.
 More extensive pre-processing is particularly useful for encoding at higher levels of expressiveness.
 Below are pre-processing guidelines that are useful for encoding at any level of expressiveness, as well as guidelines that are level specific.
 The level specific guidelines build upon each other, rather than being exclusive, meaning that guidelines applicable for IG Core are relevant for IG Extended and IG Logico, and IG Extended guidelines are applicable for IG Logico.
+The specific steps outlined here pertain to a manual process.
+Where tool support, e.g., in the form of an automated parser, is employed, the steps may deviate (specifically for the aspects that are automated).

 Generally, pre-processing, particularly of a more extensive kind, will be easier for analysts with greater familiarity with the IG, as they will likely be able to detect statement structure, components, and relations without engaging in even a preliminary decomposition of statements.
 Some degree of formal decomposition might be required of analysts less familiar with the IG to be able to discern these.